Home >

 In the United States, the resume structure largely depends on how you prefer to list your work history.
 This will be defined by your level of experience.
 Below are the three most common formats in a resume:

-• Reverse chronological resume: This is the most traditional and commonly used resume format.
+• Reverse chronological resume: This is the most traditional and commonly USed resume format.
 It lists your work experience in reverse chronological order, starting with your most recent job at the top.
 It’s the best choice for those with a strong work history and progressive career growth in the same field.
-It’s also recruiters’ favorite as it allows them to see your career trajectory and longevity in particular roles or industries.
+It’s also recruiters’ favorite as it allows them to see your career trajectory and longevity in particular roles or indUStries.

-• Functional resume: Also known as a skills-based resume, this format focuses on your skills and abilities rather than your chronological work history.
-It's particularly useful for people who are changing careers, have gaps in their employment history, or are entering the workforce for the first time.
+• Functional resume: Also known as a skills-based resume, this format focUSes on your skills and abilities rather than your chronological work history.
+It's particularly USeful for people who are changing careers, have gaps in their employment history, or are entering the workforce for the first time.
 The functional resume emphasizes what you can do and what you have learned, rather than where and when you worked.

 • Combination (hybrid) resume: The hybrid layout combines elements of both the chronological and functional resumes.
 It starts with a section that highlights your skills and accomplishments (similar to a functional resume) followed by a detailed work history in reverse chronological order.
 This format is beneficial for those who want to showcase specific skills while also detailing their work history.